CotzaDev/HeigVD-TWEB-PollApp/README.md

 		              PROJET TWEB(Technologies WEB)
 Titre: Poll App
 Autors : COTZA Andrea & MEGUEP Michelle

 Purpose: Create dynamic polls to share with an audience.

 For more informations you can visit our [landing page](https://cotzadev.github.io/HeigVD-TWEB-PollApp/)

+You can find our mockups in this repository [here](https://github.com/CotzaDev/HeigVD-TWEB-PollApp/tree/master/mockup-images)

 # Technology
 - NodeJS